Welsh Corgi: Other cultural impact

 Corgis have also appeared on screen, on stage, and in novels.
 Corgis as characters were incorporated into the storybook fantasies Corgiville Fair, The Great Corgiville Kidnapping, and Corgiville Christmas of American author and illustrator Tasha Tudor.
 In the 1961 Elvis film Blue Hawaii, a local Corgi appeared in a scene to help fetch a towel.
 In 1963, a Corgi was featured in the Walt Disney film Little Dog Lost, which led to an increase in popularity for the breed within the United States.
 A theatrical adaptation took place of Welsh author Roald Dahl's The BFG which toured the UK in 1991 required several different Corgis to perform on stage as those of Queen Elizabeth.
 The Queen's Corgi is a Belgian animated film depicting the Queen's Corgis.

 In the anime Cowboy Bebop, the crew has a super-intelligent Pembroke Welsh Corgi, Ein, on their ship.
 The Top Shelf graphic novel Korgi plays on the folklore tradition of the Corgi as a faerie draft animal.
 It features the "Mollies" (fairy-like beings) who live in close relationship with the land and their Korgi friends, who are based on and resemble the Welsh Corgi breeds.

 The royal Corgis appeared in Queen Elizabeth II's segment in the opening ceremony of the 2012 London Olympics, when she is escorted by James Bond from Buckingham Palace to the stadium.

 The American animated TV series Infinity Train features a country of anthropomorphic Corgis known as Coriginia ruled by King Atticus, styled "Uniter of the Cardigans and Pembrokes".

 In the American sitcom Brooklyn Nine-Nine, the characters Captain Holt and Kevin Cozner co-own a Pembroke Welsh Corgi named Cheddar.
 Cheddar serves as comedic relief and makes reappearances in certain episodes each season.

+In a viral video posted on 15 March 2026, a Welsh Corgi (Da Pang) was shown leading a pack of seven stolen dogs along a freeway.